Azure/azure-rest-api-specs/documentation/api-scenario/how-to/QuickStart.md

 oav run ~/workspace/azure-rest-api-specs/specification/appconfiguration/resource-manager/Microsoft.AppConfiguration/stable/2022-05-01/scenarios/appconfigQuickStart.yaml --tag=package-2022-05-01 -e env.json --verbose
 ```

-#### 4. Debug with postman
+#### 4. Debug with Postman

 Sometimes the command `oav run` may fail due to non 2xx HTTP status code.
-Now you need to debug the API scenario with postman.
+Now you need to debug the API scenario with Postman.

-When run `run`, it automatically generate postman collection and postman env in `.apitest/<apiScenarioFile>/<runId>/<scenario>` folder.
+When run `run`, it automatically generate Postman collection and postman env in `.apitest/<apiScenarioFile>/<runId>/<scenario>` folder.
 Here is the output folder structure.
 The `collection.json` and `env.json` is generated postman collection file and environment file. `202207221820-cyq4mk` is the runId, generated uniquely for each run command.

 ```
 .apitest